A cry for help, a devil's deal. Will Sigrun be able to face them again?

 "I will do no such thing."

 "It is not that we will harm them!
-That would require consent.
+That requires consent.
 Then, we will perform a corresponding strike on someone you designate.
 Only when you say the word."

 "So, you're not going to hurt them unless I say so.
-Very well, if I need to use your destructive power, I designate myself as the victim."
+Very well, if I need to use your destructive power, I designate myself as the sacrifice."

 "But you mustn't...."
 Vivianca sighed, and moved an invisible quill on her unseen book.
 "Very well.
 Unfortunately, you passed that test.
 We'll leave the slot 'undesignated.'"

 "This isn't moving very fast."